cosmos/cosmos-sdk/docs/architecture/adr-012-state-accessors.md

 ## Context

-The application logic currently uses raw `KVStore` interface and `Codec` to access the state.
-While this gives large degree of freedom to the module writers, it is hard to write/read and modularize.
+SDK modules currently use the `KVStore` interface and `Codec` to access their respective state.
+While this provides a large degree of freedom to module developers, it is hard to modularize and the UX is mediocre.

-First, each time when a logic tries to access on the state, it have to marshal the value and set, or get the value and unmarshal.
-Usually this is done by declaring `Keeper.GetXXX` and `Keeper.SetXXX` functions, which are boilerplate codes hard to maintain.
+First, each time a module tries to access the state, it has to marshal the value and set or get the value and finally unmarshal.
+Usually this is done by declaring `Keeper.GetXXX` and `Keeper.SetXXX` functions, which are repetitive and hard to maintain.

-Second, this makes harder to align with object capability theorem: the right to access on the state is defined as a `StoreKey`, which gives the full access on the entire Merkle tree, so a logic cannot send the access right to a specific key-value pair(or a set of key-value pairs) to another logic safely.
+Second, this makes it harder to align with the object capability theorem: the right to access the state is defined as a `StoreKey`, which gives full access on the entire Merkle tree, so a module cannot send the access right to a specific key-value pair (or a set of key-value pairs) to another module safely.

-Finally, because the getter/setter functions are defined as a method of `Keeper`, the reviewers have to consider the whole Merkle tree space when they reviewing a function accessing any part of the state.
+Finally, because the getter/setter functions are defined as methods of a module's `Keeper`, the reviewers have to consider the whole Merkle tree space when they reviewing a function accessing any part of the state.
-There is no static way to know which part of the state that the function is accessing(and which is not).
+There is no static way to know which part of the state that the function is accessing (and which is not).

 ## Decision